Skip to main content Skip to footer

 As with any property sale, this is a legal process, and we would advise you to get independent legal advice to assist you through the process.

-If you intend to sell your leasehold flat please contact the Leasehold and Service Charge Team to let them know.
+If you intend to sell your leasehold flat please contact the Leasehold and Contracts Team to let them know.

 It would be really helpful if you could confirm the details of your solicitor.
 As part of the sale process, either your solicitors or the solicitors of your purchaser will need to contact us to obtain information about the property.